ECP-WarpX/WarpX/Docs/source/install/hpc/frontier.rst

 Installation
 ------------

-Use the following commands to download the WarpX source code and switch to the correct branch:
+Use the following commands to download the WarpX source code and switch to the correct branch.
+**You have to do this on Summit/OLCF Home/etc. since Frontier cannot connect directly to the internet**:

 .. code-block:: bash

    git clone https://github.com/ECP-WarpX/WarpX.git $HOME/src/warpx
+   git clone https://github.com/AMReX-Codes/amrex.git $HOME/src/amrex
+   git clone https://github.com/ECP-WarpX/picsar.git $HOME/src/picsar
+   git clone -b 0.14.5 https://github.com/openPMD/openPMD-api.git $HOME/src/openPMD-api

 We use the following modules and environments on the system (``$HOME/frontier_warpx.profile``).